tcassar-diss/report/plan.md

 ### eBPF
 - What problem does BPF solve
+    - Efficient, sandboxed code execution **in kernel**
-- Verification; limited expressivity
+- Verification
+    - Limited expressivity, guaranteed safe code

 - Common uses
+    - Patching vulnerabilities e.g. drop malicious packets
+    - Tracing/profiling
 - Trend towards being more capable
+    - Possible to write "bpf helper functions"; worry that it breaks formal verification (if implemented incorrectly)

 #### eBPF basics
 - What is a tracepoint
-    - When does it run
+    - When does it run (depends on tracepoint - key point is _event driven_)
-    - How is it loaded
+    - How is it loaded (by root user, bpf syscall)

 - What is a map
     - `BPF_MAP_TYPE_ARRAY`